+rar nge

-Syntax --range start-end
+Syntax range start-end

-start-end

-Disassemble code where the start address is greater than or equal to start, and where the end address is less than end.
+Parameters start-end Disassemble code where the start address is greater than or equal to start , and where the end address is less than end .

+For use with ielfdumparm

-Use this option to specify a range for which code from an executable will be dumped.
+Description Use this option to specify a range for which code from an executable will be dumped.
+This option is not available in the IDE.